 Storms can often create an increased demand for emergency generators.
 Tornadoes, hurricanes, even the occasional ice storm can also cause major, long-term outage emergencies.

 Improperly installing and running a generator can kill you or the line personnel trying to restore power.
-Improper use can also damage or destroy appliances, cause fire or cause carbon monoxide poisoning.
-The transferring your power needs to an emergency generator safely is your responsibility.
+Improper use can also damage or destroy appliances, cause fire, or cause carbon monoxide poisoning.
+Transferring your power needs to an emergency generator safely is your responsibility.
 The biggest concern is proper hookup of the generator.
-It must be hooked up through a double- throw transfer switch unless you are plugging in individual appliances directly to the generator.
+It must be hooked up through a double-throw transfer switch unless you are plugging in individual appliances directly to the generator.

 When you’re using your generator to provide power to the whole house, a transfer switch disconnects your wiring system and generator from Wiregrass Electric’s system.
 This eliminates any chance of the generator feeding power back into the electric lines and injuring or killing a line worker restoring power.

 A qualified, licensed electrician should be hired to install the transfer switch in accordance with the National Electrical Code and any local ordinances.
 The generator should be properly grounded, too.
 A minimum of 10-gauge wiring must be used.
 During an outage, pulling the handle down switches the source of the electricity from the co-op’s lines to your generator.

 Small generators are usually not powerful enough to run your complete household needs.
 Overloading can cause damage to the generator and appliances.
 It can also cause a fire hazard.
 Undersized extension cords can also overheat.
 Before purchasing a generator, list all of the appliances and their wattage totals you want to run.
 Remember starting loads are often greater, but your generator should be sized to handle this load.